Deal Summary

 Unlike the US DFC's focus on core transport infrastructure, the EU commitment extends across multiple sectors reflecting the Global Gateway's "sustainable connectivity" framing.

-Vocational training and institutional capacity building address the human capital requirements of corridor operations, targeting skills development for railway operations, logistics management, and mining sector employment.
+Vocational training and institutional capacity building address the human capital requirements of corridor operations, targeting skills development for agriculture, logistics, digitalisation, renewable energy and related sectors named in Commission material.

 Community Impact Assessment